apache/maven/maven-core-it/README.txt

         will check this, by depending on classworlds, which is a dependency of maven-component, which is the parent of maven-plugin, which is an explicit dependency of this test.
+        # TODO: must correct the assumptions of this test

 it0011: Test specification of dependency versions via <dependencyManagement/>.